Turkey Buying and Cooking Tips

 How many of you eat turkey without any of the accompaniments?

-Let's look at some of the choices you have to decide from.
+Let's look at some of the choices you have to make.
 First, how old is the bird?
-A fry-roaster is not more aged than four months old.
+A fry-roaster is at most four months old.
 A young hen (female) or young tom (male) is 5 - 7 months old, and a yearling is one year old or older.
 The younger the bird, the better the taste.

 There are "organic" turkeys, but not many because of the strict certification criteria imposed by the USDA, and they are costly.
 And what makes a free-range turkey?
 According to USDA, any birds with access to the outside can be considered "free-range."